keesiemeijer/github-pages-code-reference/README.md

 ```

 ## Deploy the Generated Code Reference
-Deploy your reference to GitHup pages after you have parsed the JSON files.
+Deploy your reference to GitHup pages after you've generated the [JSON files](#generate-the-code-reference).

+**NOTE** Check before generating the JSON files if the [settings in the package.json](#code-reference-settings) file are correct.

 Open your terminal and and go to this repository in the themes directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`).

-**NOTE** Check before deploying if the [settings in the package.json](#code-reference-settings) file are correct.

 Install the dependencies (if not already installed).
 ```